Tesla: Crash was worsened by missing freeway barrier shield - Philly

 Tesla also said its owners have driven the same stretch of road with Autopilot on about 85,000 times since 2015, and to its knowledge, there has never been a crash.
 Tesla says its data shows that a gasoline-powered car in the U.S. is five times more likely to experience a fire than a Tesla.

 News of the crash investigation helped to send Tesla stock tumbling more than 8 percent on Tuesday.
 Late Tuesday, Moody's downgraded the company's credit rating and gave it a negative outlook.
-Shares continued to decline Wednesday, slipping nearly 4 percent after the market opened to $268.61.
+Shares continued to decline Wednesday, slipping more than 7 percent to $259.45 in afternoon trading.
 The shares have declined about 14 percent since the start of the year on fears of production delays with the mass-market Model 3 electric car.

 The NTSB investigation is the second opened by the agency this year involving a Tesla vehicle.